InQuicker/kaws/docs/references/admin.md

 Creates the following files:

-* clusters/CLUSTER/NAME-key.pem: The admin's private key
+* clusters/CLUSTER/NAME-key.pem: The admin's unencrypted private key
-* clusters/CLUSTER/NAME-csr.pem: The certificate signing request
+* clusters/CLUSTER/NAME-csr.pem: The admin's certificate signing request

 Generated files are only valid for the specified cluster.
 The private key should not be checked into Git.